Wealthy Friends Exposes the Danger of Folly

 Wealth attracts companions, but poverty often exposes the superficial nature of many relationships.

-4 Wealth adds many friends, but the poor is separated from his friend.
+4 Wealth attracts many friends, but a poor man is deserted by his friend.

 Wealth attracts companions, but poverty often exposes the superficial nature of many relationships.